 and his younger brother William were licensed caddies on the West Links.
 John attended North Berwick Public School before joining the GPO as a

 postman.
-He was a member of the Rhodes Golf Club in North Berwick and at the age of 17 he won the Haldane Cup and Maxwell Shield in 1911, and
+He was a member of the Rhodes Golf Club in North Berwick and at the age of seventeen he won the Haldane Cup and Maxwell Shield in 1911.
+He

 John Forrester moved with his parents to 18 Balfour Street and two weeks after War was declared he enlisted in the 3rd Battalion Argyll and